Specific Health Conditions Testing

-My advice if you fall into an 'at risk' category (familial history, high LDL cholesterol, blood pressure or diabetes, poor diet/lifestyle, smoke or are obese) is to do EITHER the Genova CV Health or the Doctors Data Comprehensive Cardiovascular Risk test (the former has a great report and lipid fractionation and the latter includes a diabetes HBA1c test along with some really important protective markers like CoQ10 and red blood cell magnesium) AND the PULS Cardiac Test to look for the specific protein markers released in active heart disease.
+My advice if you fall into an 'at risk' category (familial history, high LDL cholesterol, blood pressure or diabetes, poor diet/lifestyle, smoke or are obese) is to do the DD CardioMetabolic Profile (serum) which is a really comprehensive look at both cardiovascular and blood sugar/diabetes markers AND the PULS Cardiac Test to look for the specific protein markers released in active heart disease.
 You can see a PULS sample report here.
 Check which test gives you what you need to know.
-Shame one test doesn't do all of it really but it is highly specialised stuff!
 Once you have some info to work with, you can get started on reducing those risks and reversing the issue!

 Diabetes and Metabolic Syndrome Tests

-So, I am listing the DD Metabolomic Profile which is a good assessment for diabetes and metabolic syndrome (cardio, obesity, lipids and diabetes) and the separate markers for you so you can get done what you need to.
+You can do just the sugar/diabetes markers with the DD Metabolomic Profile which is a good assessment and the separate markers for you so you can get done what you need to.
 The DD Metabolomic Profile is either done via bloodspot or via serum.
 Both include HBA1c, insulin and leptin, but the serum version includes more markers, specifically Adiponectin and the Adiponectin ratio, which can't be done via bloodspot.
 The serum one also needs centrifuging.
 Click the links above to read about each test and see sample reports and collection instructions.

 I have also listed separate items via TDL - insulin, fasting insulin resistance, fasting glucose and HBA1c.
 This is so you can do whatever combination you need.
 TDL can do some of them via TDL Tinies (blood spot) and will send those or normal blood tests depending on the combo you order.
 None of those need centrifuging.